-I grew up in north London and studied English at York University, which is when I first fell in love with Yorkshire.
-After university, I returned to London.
-I worked as a researcher to the Labour chief whip in the House of Commons for a time, before joining an in-house journalism training scheme on a local London paper.
+I grew up in north London and studied English at York University, which is when I first fell in love with Yorkshire, the setting for my first novel, Homecoming.
+Following university, I returned to London and worked as researcher to the Labour chief whip in the House of Commons for a time, before joining an in-house journalism training scheme on a local London paper.

-I did my apprenticeship on the Hendon & Finchley Times before moving on to national papers as a news reporter - first the Evening Standard, then the Daily Telegraph, then The Times, where I moved from news to features.
+I moved on to national papers as a news reporter - first the Evening Standard, then the Daily Telegraph, then The Times, where I moved from news to features.
 In 2001 I joined The Guardian as a commissioning editor on Weekend magazine.
 I stayed at the paper for 11 years, writing and editing across print and web.
-Throughout that time I was working on my novel, Homecoming, and having my two children.
-While on the Guardian, I wrote and uploaded a piece entitled Top Five Regrets of the Dying, which went viral.
-I was also responsible for sparking the Keep Calm and Carry On craze, though perhaps the less said about that, the better.
+I left the paper in 2012, when my novel sold to Faber & Faber.

 My second novel, Missing, Presumed, is a crime thriller which will be published by Harper Collins in the UK, and by Random House in the US.
 I am currently working on its sequel.